Need to make a payment on your student account? We offer many easy, convenient ways for you to do just that.

 The value of a tuition credit voucher cannot exceed the student's tuition charges.
 Tuition credit vouchers can only be applied to tuition.
 All fees, course fees and other costs to attend are not covered.

 Molloy discounts, when used in conjunction with a tuition credit voucher, are subtracted from the amount due for tuition after the tuition credit voucher has been applied to the bill.
 Molloy discounts do not apply to fees, course fees and other costs.

 Note: Discounts will be adjusted in accordance to any withdrawal credits issued to the student account.

 In recognition of candidates' contribution to religious education, Molloy College offers a 30% tuition reduction in graduate education courses to those who are employed full-time in religious-affiliated schools.
 To be eligible for this discount, a signed letter from the school principal is required each semester the discount is sought.
 The discount can only be applied for the current term and cannot be applied to prior semesters.
 Additionally, there is also a 30% discount for any course taken at the Extension site: St. John the BAptist High School in West Islip.

 Cooperating Teacher Vouchers

 Cooperating teacher vouchers are applied to tuition ONLY and CANNOT exceed the tuition charge.
-If a student submits cooperating vouchers that exceed the tuition cost for a given semester, the student has the option of forfeiting the excess voucher credit, or withholding one or more vouchers to be used in a subsequent semester. **The student is liable for any balance that may result from any of the above options.
+If a student submits cooperating vouchers that exceed the tuition cost for a given semester, the student has the option of forfeiting the excess voucher credit or withholding one or more vouchers to be used in a subsequent semester.
+Please note, the student is liable for any balance that may result from any of the above options.